pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 _class: titlepage
 -->

-# :arrow_right: Templates and generic programming<br>Standard Template Library
+# :arrow_right: The Standard Template Library.
+New features of C++14/17/20.